z4l1nux/AISVSwise/1.0/en/0x10-C11-Privacy.md

 ## Control Objective

-This chapter provides requirements to manage data protections and privacy with AI system output and data.
+This chapter provides requirements to manage data protections and privacy for AI system outputs and training data.
 ## C11.1 PLACEHOLDER

 PLACEHOLDER